 There are many other offenses that may be referred to under the umbrella of "disorderly conduct," such as rioting, stalking or harassment.
 Any of these charges may result in a misdemeanor or felony.

 If you have been charged with disorderly conduct, there are defenses.
-Speak with an experienced criminal defense attorney concerning your legal options.
+Discuss your case with our Nashville team of attorneys concerning your legal options today.